Stuart Pottasch: Education and research

 He received a bachelor's degree in Engineering Physics from Cornell University in 1954.
 He was in Leiden for 1955, before going to Harvard University, where he received a master's degree in 1957.
 His dissertation on "The Novae Outburst", supervised by R.N.
 Thomas, resulted in a PhD from the University of Colorado in 1958.
 He was subsequently employed as a postdoc at the National Bureau of Standards, the Paris Observatory in 1959–60, Princeton University in 1960–62 (assistant professorship), at the Institute for Advanced Study, and Indiana University (1962–63).

 He became a Professor of Astrophysics at the Kapteyn Astronomical Institute of the University of Groningen from 1963, a position he was offered by Adriaan Blaauw.
 He was Chairman of the Department of Astronomy in 1969–1982.
 He retired with a pension in 1997, and he was subsequently an Emeritus Professor.

 His main research focus was planetary nebulae, about which he wrote a textbook.
 He published around 400 papers, which received over 10,000 citations during his lifetime.
 He also discovered a planetary nebula, which was later given the name of Po 1.

 He was editor-in-chief of the Bulletin of the Astronomical Institutes of the Netherlands from 1963 until 1969, when the journal merged with other national journals to become the Astronomy and Astrophysics journal; he was subsequently an editor of that journal until 1976, when he transitioned to editing the 'Letters' edition of the journal, a role he kept until 1998, while also being an editor of The Astronomy and Astrophysics Review from 1990 until 1999.

-He supervised 22 PhD students, including Harm Habing, Klaas de Boer, Jacqueline van Gorkom, Roel Gathier, Peter Roelfsema, Albert Zijlstra, Rob Assendorp, Rene Laureijs, Griet Van de Steene and Rene Oudmaijer.
+He supervised 22 PhD students, including Harm Habing, Klaas de Boer and Jacqueline van Gorkom.

 He was a member of Academia Europaea from 1989.